NielsHolst/UniSim3Doc/doc/models/vg.md

 }
 ```

-Any layer has 11 input ports defining its basic radiative properties (lines 14-21), $U$-values (lines 22-23) and heat capacity (line 24).  `Cover` boxes holds two additional inputs (lines 25-26) specifying the current status of whitening ('chalk'), which is provided by the `chalk` actuator.
+Any layer has 11 input ports defining its basic radiative properties (lines 14-21), $$U$$-values (lines 22-23) and heat capacity (line 24).  `Cover` boxes holds two additional inputs (lines 25-26) specifying the current status of whitening ('chalk'), which is provided by the `chalk` actuator.
 In a similar vein, `Screen` boxes hold one additional input `state`, which refers to a screen actuator.
 From the code above, you can infer that in this model there are three screen actuators:

 * `actuators/screens/energy`which determines the position of the `energy` screen
 * `actuators/screens/shade` which determines the position of the `shade1` and `shade2` screens